• Overview

 In the last few years, TAM funded improvements on Sir Francis Drake to reduce congestion by adding additional lanes and improving signal timing.
 Today, as a result of these reduced travel times, almost all traffic from northbound US 101 to the bridge is now taking Sir Francis Drake.
 Unfortunately, future traffic growth will increase congestion on Sir Francis Drake and further traffic improvements are not feasible.
 Therefore, future traffic will opt for the Bellam off-ramp, increasing congestion there.
 Traffic modeling for future conditions shows that the travel time for vehicles on northbound US 101 from Tamalpais Boulevard in Corte Madera to Bellam Boulevard will double, from 13 minutes to 25 minutes in 2040, primarily due to congestion on the Bellam off-ramp.

-The most effective way to eliminate the increase in travel time for drivers exiting to Bellam is to separate the regional traffic from the local traffic with a direct connector.
-The planned traffic analysis will consider traffic volumes and travel times, including future land uses identified in city and county general plans and specific development proposals known at the time.
+Separating the regional traffic on a new connector is one way to reduce future travel times.
+The planned traffic analysis will consider traffic volumes and travel times for all alternatives, including future land uses identified in city and county general plans and specific development proposals known at the time.

 Near-term Improvements